COBRAPROsimulator/COBRAPRO/paper/paper.md

 First, the geometric parameters and open-circuit potential functions are extracted from measurements conducted in cell tear-down and half-cell experiments on LG 21700-M50 cells, as reported by [@chen_development_2020].
 Next, the C/20 capacity test data is used to identify the stoichiometric parameters in the example code `DFN_pso_0_05C.m`.
 We then conduct a parameter identifiability study, comprising of LSA and correlation analysis, to pinpoint parameters with high sensitivity to HPPC voltage and SOC while maintaining low correlation with other parameters (`DFN_LSA_Corr_HPPC.mat`).
 Next, we calibrate the identifiable electrolyte transport and kinetic parameters using HPPC data in the example code `DFN_pso_HPPC.m`.
 Finally, validation of the identified parameters is carried out on the urban dynamometer driving schedule (UDDS) data in the `DFN_UDDS_validation.m` code.
 The `DFN_pso_0_05C.m` and `DFN_pso_HPPC.m` files are located in the `Examples/Parameter_Identification_Routines` directory and `DFN_UDDS_validation.m` is located in `Examples/Parameter_Identification_Results`.

+View COBRAPRO's [README on Github](https://github.com/COBRAPROsimulator/COBRAPRO) to view a list of all available example codes.

 ## C/20 Capacity Test Identification

 In `DFN_pso_0_05C.m`, the `User Input` section is used to define the parameter names, the upper and lower parameter bounds for the PSO, experimental data, etc. A preview of the `User Input` section is provided here.